HISTORY

 meet its desired goals.
 Based on the self-identified

-goals of the clients, DRA works to provide organizations
+goals of the clients, DRA worked to provide organizations

 with a complete viewpoint, including options, contingencies